Caprial Pence

 Since 2019, she has been the co-owner of Madison Kitchen in Seattle.

 Pence also appeared on Beat Bobby Flay (Season 8, episode 4).

 Biography

-She was born in Washington (state) and raised in Portland, Oregon.
+She was born in the state of Washington and raised in Portland, Oregon.
 Her maternal grandfather was considered a very good home cook and inspired her interest in cooking.
 She went on to attend the Hyde Park campus of the Culinary Institute of America.
 Though accepted right out of high school, she had to wait until 1982, a year later, because the class was too full.
 She was one of four women in her class.